DanHodgson12/Sumerata-Designs/README.md

 ![Header on large screen sizes](/assets/readme-files/header-lg.jpeg)

-The header consists of:
+The Header consists of:

 - The business logo in the top left - this is a clickable link that takes the user to the home page
 - The business name/title and their slogan - this is also a clickable link that takes the user to the home page
 - Navigation links for all three pages of the website - each link has a dark grey underline when hovered over and an off-white underline for the active page
-    - This let's the user [navigate the website easily](#user-stories)
+    - This lets the user [navigate the website easily](#user-stories)

-The header sticks to the top of the page when scrolling and is used on all pages of the website.
+The Header sticks to the top of the page when scrolling and is used on all pages of the website.

 On medium and small screen sizes, the navigation links turn into a **Navbar Toggler** which expands and collapses when clicked.

 ![Header on medium and small screen sizes - collapsed](/assets/readme-files/header-sm-md-clpsd.jpeg)

-When expanded, the nav links are displayed vertically with the same underline and 'active' features as the large screen size header.
+When expanded, the nav links are displayed vertically with the same underline and 'active' features as the large screen size Header.

 ![Header on medium and small screen sizes - expanded](/assets/readme-files/header-sm-md-xpnd.jpeg)

-On very small screen widths - 333px or less - the logo gets hidden otherwise there's not enough room for all the features of the header.
+On very small screen widths - 333px or less - the logo gets hidden otherwise there's not enough room for all the features of the Header.

 ![Header on very small screen sizes](/assets/readme-files/header-vs.jpeg)